-When you deploy an application with a container image or code package in the SAE console, SAE uses preset startup parameters to start the container.
-If you need to perform special configurations, such as for Nginx, when the container starts, or if you do not want to use the preset startup parameters, you can customize the container's startup command.
-This lets you apply special configurations or override the image's default startup parameters.
+When you deploy an application in the SAE console, SAE uses preset startup parameters to start the container.
+You can customize the startup command to apply special configurations, such as for Nginx, or override the default startup parameters.

 Entry points